 He returned to UT as the John Fisher Distinguished Professor of Engineering 34 years after earning his undergraduate degree here.
 “I’m fortunate to be here in academia where I’m expected to explore new space, new things, be innovative,” he says.

-Dean also began serving as interim dean of the Tickle College of Engineering in 2018.
+Dean also served as interim dean of the Tickle College of Engineering for a year from 2018-19.

 One area that has Dean’s attention is the rapidly growing field of cyber security in which Cisco estimated 1 million job openings worldwide in 2016.